QiangSi28/water_monitor_system/README.md

 <!-- Implementation -->
 <a name="heading-4"></a>
 ## Implementation
-&ensp;&ensp;&ensp;&ensp;&ensp;鈥籑ain Controller: The eight subsystems connect to a soft wireless access point and transfer the acquired data to it wirelessly.
+&ensp;&ensp;&ensp;&ensp;&ensp;※Main Controller: The eight subsystems connect to a soft wireless access point and transfer the acquired data to it wirelessly.
 The SoftAP then transfers the data to the main controller to be processed and sent to the cloud through either WiFi or LTE.

-&ensp;&ensp;&ensp;&ensp;&ensp;鈥籗ubsystems: To grow shrimp, our system controls eight important factors when growing shrimp: Ammonia, Feed, Minerals, Oxygen, pH, Salinity, Temperature, and Turbidity.
+&ensp;&ensp;&ensp;&ensp;&ensp;※Subsystems: To grow shrimp, our system controls eight important factors when growing shrimp: Ammonia, Feed, Minerals, Oxygen, pH, Salinity, Temperature, and Turbidity.

-&ensp;&ensp;&ensp;&ensp;&ensp;鈥籆loud: The cloud consists of MQTT messages sent to AWS IoT Core, then processed through a Lambda function, and finally stored into DynamoDB.
+&ensp;&ensp;&ensp;&ensp;&ensp;※Cloud: The cloud consists of MQTT messages sent to AWS IoT Core, then processed through a Lambda function, and finally stored into DynamoDB.

-&ensp;&ensp;&ensp;&ensp;&ensp;鈥籑obile App: The mobile app connects to AWS DynamoDB to retrieve and display the acquired data to the user.
+&ensp;&ensp;&ensp;&ensp;&ensp;※Mobile App: The mobile app connects to AWS DynamoDB to retrieve and display the acquired data to the user.
 <br />